davidsowerby/takkan/docs/user-guide/takkan-schema.md

 Multiple schema JSON files can be loaded via the `Takkan` instance.
 There needs to be at least one schema, unless the app is completely static.

-A `PDocument` (the schema for a specific document type) is declared within a `PQuery`, and merged into a single `Schema` by `Takkan`.
+A `Document` (the schema for a specific document type) is declared within a `PQuery`, and merged into a single `Schema` by `Takkan`.

 There are options to allow pre-loading or on-demand loading. [:thinking:](https://gitlab.com/takkan/precept-client/-/issues/25)

-Each `PDocument` is loaded by an implementation of `TakkanLoader`, typically from the app's primary backend, but it can be from anywhere.
+Each `Document` is loaded by an implementation of `TakkanLoader`, typically from the app's primary backend, but it can be from anywhere.

-## PDocument
+## Document

 This is the equivalent of, and represented by a nestable JSON document, regardless of how simple or complex it is.